2003 Arizona Wildcats football team: at California

+at Oregon State

-Washington
+vs Washington

 On homecoming weekend, the Wildcats hosted Washington and looked to end their losing streak, which was now at eight games.
 Arizona would hang with the Huskies early on, and by the fourth quarter, the Wildcats took control a pair of long rushing touchdowns.
-Washington would answer to cut into Arizona’s lead and was poised to take the lead late, but would be stopped by the Wildcats on a fourth down play, and Arizona held on to win.
+Washington would answer to cut into Arizona's lead and was poised to take the lead late, but would be stopped by the Wildcats on a fourth down play, and Arizona held on to win.
 As time ran out, Arizona fans rushed the field and celebrated as the Wildcats finally broke their losing skid and won for the first time in the post-Mackovic era.

-The win was Arizona’s first win over the Huskies since 1998 after a string of near-misses against them and the first time that the Wildcats defeated them at home since their memorable upset in 1992.
-Also, it was Hankwitz’s first win as coach and Arizona’s first Pac-10 home win since 2000 (when they defeated the Huskies’ rival Washington State in what turned out to be Dick Tomey’s final victory as Wildcat coach), as well as their first conference win of the season.
+The win was Arizona's first win over the Huskies since 1998 after a string of near-misses against them and the first time that the Wildcats defeated them at home since their memorable upset in 1992.
+Also, it was Hankwitz's first win as coach and Arizona's first Pac-10 home win since 2000 (when they defeated the Huskies’ rival Washington State in what turned out to be Dick Tomey’s final victory as Wildcat coach), as well as their first conference win of the season.
 In addition, it was Arizona’s first home win in November since 1998, when they defeated rival Arizona State that year.

 A memorable moment occurred late in the game, after Wildcats stopped the Huskies on their final possession.
-Half of the Arizona student section chanted “Where is Mackovic?” and the other half responded with “He got fired!”, which referenced the fact that they didn’t have to deal with the Wildcats blowing another late lead against the Huskies, which happened twice under Mackovic when they played in Seattle in his first two years (as well as 2000 in Tomey’s last year).
+Half of the Arizona student section chanted “Where is Mackovic?” and the other half responded with “He got fired!”, which referenced the fact that they didn't have to deal with the Wildcats blowing another late lead against the Huskies, which happened twice under Mackovic when they played in Seattle in his first two years (as well as 2000 in Tomey's last year).
 Now that Mackovic was no longer coach and Arizona finally winning, it led to the chants before having new chants of “U of A” when the Wildcats ran out the clock.

-USC
+vs No. 2 USC

 Coming off of their thrilling victory over Washington, Arizona faced second-ranked USC in a very tough test.
 Unfortunately for the Wildcats, they would have no chance as the Trojans showed why they were championship contenders by dominating Arizona from start to finish for a shutout victory.
 By halftime, the stadium would become half empty as most of the Arizona fans headed for the exits as USC had broken the game open.
 It was the first time that an opponent shut out Arizona since 1991, when the Wildcats were blanked at Washington.

 Near the end of the game, Arizona fans chanted “We’ve got basketball”, as they gave up on football season (despite the Wildcats having one final game against Arizona State), and turned their attention to basketball, as it been usually with that program winning.